 How to Choose the Best Open back Headphones

-There are a lot of things which are to be considered when picking the best open back headphones for their defined categories.
+There are a lot of things that are to be considered when picking the best open back headphones for their defined categories.
 Sound is of course the most important culprit but comfort, build quality, quality of the supplied cable, and the ability of a headphone to be open to mods are also important aspects that play a role in deciding the best headphone.
 Below we have listed the things which should be considered in each category.

 1) Frequency Response

 Frequency response is the measure of how different sound frequencies are produced by a certain headphone.
-In this regard no headphone is the same and each caters to a specific type or genre.
+In this regard, no headphone is the same and each caters to a specific type or genre.
 Similarly, people have different preferences and tastes when it comes to their ideal listening experience so it is very important here to understand which frequency you want to prioritize over another if any.
 The common rundown of the different frequencies are as follows:

 - Bass: This is the spectrum where all the low-end frequencies reside.
 All the thumps and rumbles are contained here.
 An example of sound is a drum sound hitting amid the track.
-Most open back headphones do not have a prominent bass as it overpowers other frequencies and is hard to balance.
+Most open-back headphones do not have a prominent bass as it overpowers other frequencies and is hard to balance.
 Most do have a detailed bass which can be amped a bit to bring the headphone to life.

 - Mid-Range: This is the sweet range of the frequency spectrum.
 The vocals are a prominent part of this frequency.
 This is the part that can either make or break a headphone and your experience with it.
 The mid-range should be as natural as possible and not recessed or kept forward.